 Senior Lecturer in Urban Design at the School of Art, Architecture and Design and Deputy Director of the Centre for Urban and Built Ecologies (CUBE).

 Dr Beatrice De Carli

-Beatrice is a Senior Lecturer in Urban Design at the School of Art, Architecture and Design.
-Prior to joining London Met, Beatrice was a Lecturer at the University of Sheffield, where she led the MA in Urban Design (2014-2020) and was Director of Postgraduate Taught Programmes (2018-2020).
+Dr Beatrice De Carli is a Senior Lecturer in Urban Design at the School of Art, Architecture and Design.
+Prior to joining London Met, she was a lecturer at the University of Sheffield (2014-2020).

 An architect by training, her work employs a collaborative, design-based approach to address issues of equity, diversity and social justice in the production of urban space.

 Dr De Carli was the Co-Principle Investigator of the EC Erasmus+ project RAUM: Researching Alternate Urban Methods and the Principle Investigator of DESINC: Designing Inclusion (both 2016-2018).
-Currently she is the Co-I of DESINC Live: Designing and learning in the context of migration (2019-2022), and contributes to the research network Contested Territories, which has been awarded a White Rose Fund Collaboration Fund (2019-2020) and an EC Horizon2020 RISE project under the same title (2020-2023).
+She is currently the Co-investigator of DESINC Live: Designing and learning in the context of migration (2019-2022) and she collaborates with the interdisciplinary research network Contested Territories.

-Integral to her academic commitments, Beatrice is a volunteer associate and general manager of non-profit design organisation Architecture Sans Frontières – UK, where she has led research and capacity building projects in Quito, Cape Town, Freetown and London.
+Integral to her academic commitments, is her work as a volunteer associate and general manager of the non-profit design organisation Architecture Sans Frontières -UK, where she has led research and capacity development projects in Quito, Cape Town, Freetown and London.

 At London Met, she is the Deputy Director of the Centre for Urban and Built Ecologies and is affiliated to Architecture of Rapid Change and Scarce Resources and to the Global Diversities and Inequalities Research Centre.